 Share a TipCheck out these tips or, if you have something to add to this page, click to share your own tip!

 To save on utilities and clothes softener, I line dry many clothes in the house then put them in the dryer on air fluff.
 It's amazing how soft they become.

 One day, I forgot to bring the clothespin bag out with me when taking the clothes down from the line, so I just put the pin back on the line.
 The next load that went up, was soooo much easier to hang out - took less than half the time.

 Do you line dry your laundry only to discover when it's dried out that it needs ironing?
 Try putting 1/3 cup of vinegar in the washer.
 Vinegar will take the soap residue out of the laundry and your laundry will be lots softer.

 Enjoy many benefits from using your clothes dryer less.
 You'll save energy and money by running it less.
 In colder, dryer climates and seasons you'll put moisture back into the air by hanging your clothes to dry; therefore, running a humidifier less if you use one.
-When you hang your clothes to dry, your house smells good like clean laundry.
-Or if you line dry outside, you're clothes smell so good when you bring them in.

 I got myself a portable clothes line.
 I stand it out on my front veranda to dry clothes.
 It's great, saves power and is protected from weather.
 It can be set up in a garage or carport.

 I occasionally hang my clothes to dry inside during winter months to counteract the lack of humidity from using electric heat.